Princess Connect! Re:Dive: Plot

-After the events of Princess Connect!, the Twinkle Wish guild would ascend the Tower of Sol where they reach the very top and encounter Mana Senri who merged with Minerva.
-After wiping out Hiyori and Rei, Yuuki is severely injured and shields Yui from an attack before he is engulfed by Mana's attack.
-Yuuki awakens in an unknown location and meets Ameth, who seems to be familiar with him.
-With no time, she sends him down to Landsol where he is given a vague mission that he must do.
+The Twinkle Wish guild, Hiyori, Rei and Yui, had ascended the Tower of Sol, encounter Mana Senri, titled Kaiser Insight, who merged with the game world's AI administrator Minerva.
+After they knocked out Hiyori and Rei, a severely injured Yuuki shields Yui as he is engulfed from Mana's attack.
+Yuuki awakens in an unknown location and meets guide fairy Ameth, who seems to be familiar with him.
+With no time, she sends him down to Landsol where he is given a vague mission that he must complete.

 Upon awakening, Yuuki has lost all memory.
 He is met by Kokkoro, a girl assigned by Ameth to be his guide on his adventures.
 Shortly afterwards he meets a swordswoman with a voracious appetite, whom the duo nickname Pecorine, and later a cat-beast race girl Karyl.
-The group founds the guild Gourmet Edifice with the goal of going on adventures while eating the food that Landsol has to offer.
-As for Yuuki, he is determined to recover his memories and complete the mission Ameth has in store for him.
+The group founds the Gourmet Guild (美食殿, Bishokuden) with the goal of going on adventures while eating the food that Landsol has to offer.
+After Pecorine defeats Mana and reclaims her right to the throne of Landosol, the group confront the Rage Legion, an unlicensed guild who broke into Legend of Astrum after Minerva's Imprisonment.
+One of the Seven Crowns, Legend of Astrum's chief developers, Labyrista begins working on a patch to grant players the ability to exit the game.